datagrok/modular-git-hooks/README.md

 Most hooks intended for standalone use should work, unmodified, when placed within a hook-type directory.

+This project contains:

+- The executable script `dispatch`, which is *all that is needed* from this project to enable the use of multiple git hooks per git hook type.
+- `install-dispatch`, which is a little helper script that will get `dispatch` set up for you.
+- `tests/`, a set of functional tests to prevent me from breaking this code.
+- `hooks/`, a collection of *optional* hooks that work well with `dispatch`, that you may install where useful.
+For more information, see [the hooks README][]

+[the hooks README]: hooks/README.md

 ## Setup

 > **Note to Microsoft Windows users:** on Windows, this software requires either [Cygwin version 2.0.0 or higher](https://www.cygwin.com/), or [Git-for-Windows version 2.1 or higher](http://git-for-windows.github.io/).